scipy-conference/scipy_proceedings/papers/koningterry/koningterry.rst

 Simplified Wrapper and  Interface Generator (SWIG).
 The embedded Python is extended by a module called hydra.
-The code created by SWIG includes a C++ file compiled into Hydra as a Python extension library and a Python interface file that is seralized and compiled into the Hydra code.
+The code created by SWIG includes a C++ file compiled into Hydra as a Python extension library and a Python interface file that is serialized and compiled into the Hydra code.

 The main reason for the hydra module is to allow users to access the Hydra state.
 Hydra has several types of integer and floating point arrays ranging from one to three dimensional.
-The multi dimensional arrays have an additonal index to indicate the block.
+The multi dimensional arrays have an additional index to indicate the block.
 The block defines a portion of the mesh on which the zonal, nodal, edge, and face base information is defined.
 Meshes can consist of several blocks.
 These blocks are then decomposed into sub-blocks or domains depending on how many processors will